BenjaminGroseclose/SportsIQ/sports-iq-ml/riot/documentation.md

 ### 3/10/25

-- Updated to fetch Challenger, Grand Master and Master games and to get their last 40 games
+- Updated to fetch Challenger, Grand Master and Master games and to get their last 40 games.
+	- Result in getting about ~6000 players (puuids)

 ```py
 def getLadder(type) -> pd.DataFrame: